Anubhavick/Dictionary-spell-checker/README.md

 ### Using the Web Interface

-1. **Check Spelling**: Type a word in the input field and click "🔍 Check Spelling" (or press Enter)
+1. **Check Spelling**: Type a word in the input field and click "Check Spelling" (or press Enter)
-2. **Add Word**: Click "➕ Add Word" to add the current word to the dictionary
+2. **Add Word**: Click "Add Word" to add the current word to the dictionary
-3. **View All**: Click "📖 View All" to see the entire dictionary in a modal
+3. **View All**: Click "View All" to see the entire dictionary in a modal
 4. **Click Suggestions**: When a word is misspelled, click any suggestion chip to check it

-The web app has a modern, gradient design with:
+The web app features:
 - Real-time feedback
 - Color-coded results (green for correct, red for not found)
 - Clickable suggestion chips